 Français: Écoles Saines

-Public Health Nurses work directly with schools to promote and advocate for Healthy Schools.
-Contact the Liaison Public Health Nurse linked to your school to find out more information.
+School Liaison Public Health Nurses work directly with schools to promote and advocate for Healthy Schools.

-For school administration and teachers: find the Liaison Public Health Nurse linked to your school.
+For school administration and teachers: find information on the School Liaison Public Health Nurse linked to your school.

 Information and resources to support and guide teachers in sexual health education for students in Grades 5 to 12.